Connie Pillich

-Connie Pillich (born September 7, 1960) is an American attorney and former Democratic member of the Ohio House of Representatives, representing the 28th District since 2009.
+Connie Pillich (born September 7, 1960) is the Hamilton County Prosecuting Attorney and former Democratic member of the Ohio House of Representatives, representing the 28th District between 2009 and 2014.
 She was the Democratic candidate for Ohio State Treasurer in 2014.

 Career

 After graduating from the University of Cincinnati in law, Pillich served as a public defender before opening her own law firm, Webb & Pillich, LLC.
 Prior, she had a career in the United States Air Force, serving in support of Operations Desert Storm and Desert Shield.
 In 2012, she opened The Pillich Group, which provides business, development, and political consulting.
 In 2018, Pillich accepted a one-year contract with the National Association of Women Judges.

 Ohio House of Representatives

 Pillich first aimed to oust incumbent Jim Raussen in the 2006 elections, where despite a large Republican index, the race was expected to be competitive.
 However, Raussen edged Pillich to keep his seat, by only 1,592 votes.